tiian/tiian.github.io/lixa/README.md

 Docker images are available in [Docker Hub](https://hub.docker.com/u/lixa): here you can find ready to use and base images to develop XTA applications that run in Docker containers.

+Are you scared about [performances](performances.md) of Distributed Transactions?
+LIXA might surprise you!

 LIXA articles:

 - [Microservices and Distributed Transactions](https://dzone.com/articles/microservices-and-distributed-transactions): introduces how LIXA and XTA supports microservices based architectures